Neharsha-0904/B2B-Courier-Fraud/README.md

 Based on our findings, we propose actions to mitigate fraudulent activities and improve billing accuracy.
 This may involve:
 - Adjusting internal checks for weight and zone calculations.
-- Negotiating with courier companies based on identified discrepancies.
+- Negotiating with courier companies based on identified discrepancies
 - Implementing automated fraud detection systems.

 ## Conclusion 🎉